altexdim/sourcemod-plugin-gungame/README.txt

         i want the gun to disappear or disable people from picking it up.
         So add option to allow weapon removement on player death, or allow to set IsDmActive from config.
+    * Move handicap code from gungame_stats.sp to gungame.sp.